|

 Excel contains a command to save an area of a worksheet in HTML format so that it can viewed through a web browser and incorporated in a website.
-The files created by this command are generally a faithful representation of the original worksheet but this may be achieved by generating a series of files and folders.
+The files created by this command are generally a faithful representation of the original worksheet but this process may involve the creation of a series of supplementary files and folders.

 Alternatively a macro can be used to create a web page which contains plenty of formatting and can be user defined to convert a particular range of a worksheet.
 If the page is to be regularly updated and published the macro can be linked to a button placed on your worksheet.

-A spreadsheet such as this can be converted into HTML code (a web page) and inherit the following features:
+A worksheet such as this can be converted into HTML code (a web page) and inherit the following features:

 To view the converted page, click here.